fstamour/simpbin/readme.md

-The API is very simple, if you want to do something more advanced you can use the usual functions that deals with streams like flexi-streams and nibbles (and the standard functions of course.
+The API is very simple, if you want to do something more advanced you can use the usual functions that deals with streams like flexi-streams and nibbles (and the standard functions of course).

 ### Read/write an integer